Huahine swamphen

-The Huahine swamphen (Porphyrio mcnabi) was a species of bird in the family Rallidae.
+The Huahine swamphen (Porphyrio mcnabi) is an extinct species of bird in the family Rallidae.
 It was a small swamphen endemic to Huahine in the Society Islands of French Polynesia.
 It is known only from subfossil remains found at the Fa'ahia archaeological site on the island.
 Fa'ahia is an early Polynesian occupation site with radiocarbon dates ranging from 700 CE to 1200 CE.
 The swamphen is only one of a suite of birds found at the site which became extinct either locally or globally following human occupation of the island.

 Etymology

 The species was named after Brian K. McNab to recognise his research on the evolution and ecology of flightless birds, especially rails, on oceanic islands.